Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Results and Discussion

-The nonlinearity in optical response in LSCO can be probed by transmission measurements performed at different electric field strengths (Fig.~\ref{Transmission}).
-Within linear response theory, the normalized transmission is a material property that should not depend on the probing field strength.
-In contrast, we observe a large enhancement in the transmission (normalized to a substrate) with increasing electric field.
-In Fig.~\ref{Transmission}(a) we show this effect in an overdoped sample ($x = 0.23$) in the normal state at 40~K ($T_c$ = 27.5 K) where transmission between 0.2-2 THz increases with increasing field strengths.
+The nonlinearity in the THz response can be probed by transmission measurements performed at different $E$-field strengths (Fig.~\ref{Transmission}).
+Within linear response theory, the normalized transmission is a material property, \textit{independent} of the probing field strength.
+In contrast, we observe a large enhancement in the transmission (normalized to a substrate) with increasing $E$-field.
+In Fig. \ref{Transmission}(a) we show this effect in an overdoped sample ($x = 0.23$) in the normal state at 40~K ($T_c$ = 27.5 K) where transmission between 0.2-2 THz increases with increasing field strengths.
 The induced transparency is broadband, and hence not related to any specific resonant absorption process.
-While such broadband THz field-induced transparencies have been observed in graphene~\cite{hwang2013nonlinear, mics2015thermodynamic}, they were attributed to the linear (Dirac cone) band structure, which does not apply to LSCO.
-The effect persists up to high temperatures as shown in Fig.~\ref{Transmission}(b) where we plot the difference $\Delta T(E)$, between the frequency integrated transmission at electric field $E$, $\int |T(E,\omega)|d\omega$, and the corresponding low-field linear response, $\int |T_{\text{lin}}(\omega)|d\omega$ where $T_{\text{lin}} = \lim_{E \to 0} T(E,\omega)$.
-With increasing field strength, $T(E)$ increases and gradually saturates at high fields.
-While the enhancement is smaller at 120~K compared to that at 40~K, it is still pronounced and mimics the optical response of a saturable absorber~\cite{haiml2004optical,hoffmann2010semiconductor} and in this regard it is notable that this large nonlinearity is a property of the normal state.
-Below 50kV/cm, $\Delta T(E) $ is approximately quadratic with field as expected for a third-order nonlinearity, $\chi^{(3)}$.
+While such broadband THz field-induced transparencies have been observed in graphene \cite{hwang2013nonlinear, mics2015thermodynamic}, they were attributed to the linear, Dirac-like dispersion, which is not relevant to LSCO.
+Here the effect persists up to high temperatures as shown in Fig. \ref{Transmission}(b) where we plot the integrated transmission amplitude $\int T(E,\omega) d\omega$ at 40K and 120K, although the nonlinearity is smaller at higher temperatures.
+With increasing field strength, $T(E)$ increases and gradually saturates at high fields, mimicking the saturable absorber response in semiconductors ~\cite{haiml2004optical, hoffmann2010semiconductor}.
+It is important to emphasize that this large nonlinearity is a property of the normal state.
+Below $\sim$ 45 kV/cm, the field dependence of $ T(E) $ has the quadratic dependence expected for a $\chi^{(3)}$ nonlinearity.

-To explicitly quantify the temperature dependence of the nonlinear response, we employ a two-pulse measurement scheme.
-Two intense pulses, $E_A$ and $E_B$ are generated using the same technique as described above.
-These are collimated and co-polarized using wire-grid polarizers.
-We measure the transmitted light through the sample in response to $E_A$, $E_B$ and $E_A+E_B$ ($E_{AB}$) independently for $\tau = 0$ and directly measure the nonlinear response $E_{NL}$ in the time-domain.
-The maximum field strength we used in the individual pulses $E_{A,B}$ was $\approx$15 kV/cm.
+To explicitly quantify the temperature dependence of the nonlinear response, we employ a two-pulse measurement scheme described previously.
+We use co-polarized, overlapping ($\tau = 0$) intense THz pulses, and directly measure the nonlinear response $E_{NL}(t)$ in the time-domain.
+The maximum field strength we used here in the individual pulses $E_{A,B}$ was $\approx$ 15 kV/cm.